anupmehta702/paint/README.md

-Create canvas object with height & Width - Done OutOfBoundaryException write logic in handler - Done Test case for execute method in Paint -Done rename Draw and execute method - DOne
+Create canvas object with height & Width - Done OutOfBoundaryException write logic in handler - Done Test case for execute method in Paint -Done rename Draw and execute method - Done
-You can create line and rectangle object openly and still have x on border COnvert InputCommand to Enum
-Mock test for print method in Paint
+Mock test for print method in Paint -Cant do it

 # paint
 create canvas and paint it with figures